zeh/key-action-binder-as3/README.md

  * Blog post: [KeyActionBinder is growing up](http://zehfernando.com/2014/keyactionbinder-is-growing-up/) (February 2014)

-## License

-KeyActionBinder uses the [MIT License](http://choosealicense.com/licenses/mit/).
-You can use this code in any project, whether of commercial nature or not.
-If you redistribute the code, the license (LICENSE.txt) must be present with it.

-## To-do

- * Use caching samples?
-Change sampling rate?
- * Properly detect buttons that immediately send down+up events that cannot be detected by normal frames (e.g. HOME on OUYA)
- * Allow detecting "any" gamepad key (for "press any key")
- * More automatic gamepad mappings
- * Still allow platform-specific control ids?
- * Profile and test performance/bottlenecks/memory allocations
- * A better looking KeyActionBinderTester demo
- * Add events (signals) for devices removal/listing?
- * Compile binary/stable SWC
- * More bulletproof support for 2+ controllers

 ## Contributing

 There are everal ways to contribute to this project.